olekspickle/bevy_new_3d_rpg/README.md

 - macOS
 - Web (Wasm)
 This template is a great way to get started if you aim to build new 3D RPG [Bevy] game!
 It is not as simple as bevy_new_2d which is aimed to an easy start.
-It focuses to have a rather solid structure to be able to carry the weight of big projects and uses cargo workspaces for that.
-It adds a bit of complexity, but for big projects it's unavoidable, and this is an example of a [flat architercture](#project-structure).
+It focuses to have a rather solid structure to be able to carry the weight of big projects and tries to follow the [flat architercture](#project-structure) principle.
 Start with a [basic project](#write-your-game) and [CI / CD](#release-your-game) that can deploy to [itch.io](https://itch.io).
 You can [try this template in your browser!](https://olekspickle.itch.io/bevy-3d-rpg)